aiven/aiven-docs/docs/platform/howto/use-aws-privatelinks.md

-    This creates an AWS network load balancer dedicated to your Aiven service and attaches it to an AWS VPC endpoint service that you can later use to connect to your account\'s VPC endpoint.
+    This creates an AWS network load balancer dedicated to your Aiven service and attaches it to an AWS VPC endpoint service that you can later use to connect to your account's VPC endpoint.

     The PrivateLink resource stays in the initial `creating` state for up to a few minutes while the load balancer is being launched.
 After